martvanmiddelkoop/Chain-Gang/README.md

-# Chain-Gang
+# Cock and Ball torture. from wikipedia

-Cock and ball torture (CBT) or penis torture is a sexual activity involving application of pain or constriction to the male genitals.
+Cock and ball torture (CBT) is a sexual activity involving application of pain or constriction to the male genitals.
+This may involve directly painful activities, such as wax play, genital spanking, squeezing, ball-busting, genital flogging, urethral play, tickle torture, erotic electrostimulation or even kicking.[1]
+The recipient of such activities may receive direct physical pleasure via masochism, or emotional pleasure through erotic humiliation, or knowledge that the play is pleasing to a sadistic dominant.
+Many of these practices carry significant health risks.